Cashless Payment in Japan: The 2025 Survival Guide for Foreign Residents

 source: Visa

-Visa touch, Mastercard® Contactless, and AMEX work at supermarkets, chains, and station kiosks.
-Independent cafés may still prefer domestic wallets—keep a back-up option.
+Visa touch, Mastercard Contactless, and AMEX work at supermarkets, chain stores, and station kiosks.
+Independent cafés may still prefer domestic wallets — make sure to keep a back-up option.

 4. Digital salary wallets